ollpu/jekyll-course-theme/README.md

 ### File names

-Page order is determined by their file names, so it is recommended to prefix names with a two-digit counter such as `00-index.md`, `01-page.md` etc. or have names like `part-01.md`, `part-02.md` etc. within a collection.
+Page order is determined by file names, so it is recommended to prefix names with a two-digit counter such as `00-index.md`, `01-page.md` etc., or have names like `part-01.md`, `part-02.md` etc. within a collection.
 For this to not be visible in the URL, set a [permalink](#page-front-matter).